LoganDGraham/LoganDGraham.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "About Me"
 excerpt: "Welcome!"
 author_profile: true
 redirect_from:
-  - /home/
+  - /about/
-  - /home.html
+  - /about.html
 ---

 ## Welcome